ethcatherders/EIPIP/All EIPIP Meetings/Meeting 015.md

 Meanwhile, I would like to read a couple of more comments that we received in the chat about the PR blockage backlog problem.
 Micah suggested:

-"Solution to the EIP PR backlog problem: 1.
-Add one or two active editors.
-2. Go through backlog and start closing PRs and marking EIPs as abandoned."
+"Solution to the EIP PR backlog problem:1.
+Add one or two active editors.2.
+Go through backlog and start closing PRs and marking EIPs as abandoned."

 Yeah, I think this is what even James was proposing, that we have to start marking that as abandoned.
 We started this, but we stopped in between, because we were looking for getting clarity on statuses for EIPs.
 Now that we have it in place, we can restart this process Cat Herders are maintaining a list or where virtual IPS are in draft status and who is reaching to which EIP author to check with him if he would like to pursue that EIP if it has been superseded or we can go ahead and close it as abandoned.
 So we would like to revive that process.
 And with that, I hope that this backlog problem could be at least minimized.